networknt/light-doc/content/en/style/light-rest-4j/swagger-security.md

 ### Distributed JWT verification

-Unlike simple web token, the resource server has to contact Authorization server to validate the bearer token.
+Unlike simple web tokens, the resource server has to contact Authorization server to validate the bearer token.
 JWT can be verified by resource server as long as the token signing certificate is available at resource server.